 Settling arguments is part of the daily routine.
 One of the tias, or “aunts” who work at the orphanage said children placed there are “agressivo, pelenciero y ambicioso,” aggressive, contentious, and stingy.

 Sergio Valesquez, 6, showers with other children before their eight o’clock bedtime.
-Out of modesty, the children always shower in their underwear.

 “Tia” Ana Rosales carries Hector Galvez, 2, and J. J. Hernandez, 19 months, to bed.
 The number of children can fluctuate, depending on the time of year.
 From "Orphaned at the Border," January 1, 2007 in Agua Prieta, Sonora, Mexico.